malramsay64/Crystal_Melting/notebooks/02_calculating_melting_rate_errors.md

 gradient4
 ```

-The errors in this approximation of the values is significantly smaller than any of the other methods.
-Additionally the errors and the values are more consistent throughout the range of temperatures, with no sudden jumps between values.
-I wouldn't look too much into the volume slightly increasing at the lower temperatures, with the values indicating an enroachment of the liquid phase by 0.7 units of distance over the timescale of the simulation; just over half the width of a molecule.
+The errors in this approximation of the values
+is significantly smaller than any of the other methods.
+Additionally the errors and the values
+are more consistent throughout the range of temperatures,
+with no sudden jumps between values.
+I wouldn't look too much into
+the volume slightly increasing at the lower temperatures,
+with the values indicating an encroachment of the liquid phase
+by 0.7 units of distance over the timescale of the simulation;
+just over half the width of a molecule.

 ## Overall Assessment

-Taking all the calcualted values of the melting rates and making a comparison of the different techniques.
+Taking all the calculated values of the melting rates
+and making a comparison of the different techniques.
 This is to see how consistent the different methods are at calculating these derivatives.

 ```python
 gradient1["exp"] = 1